 Site tracking code was not installed on the exact pages where the site message will appear

-In order for site messages to appear for your contacts, you need to install our site tracking code on the exact pages that will display your site messages.
-To learn how to install site tracking on your site, see this help document.
+In order for site messages to appear for your contacts, you need to install site tracking code on the exact pages that will display your site messages.
+To learn how to install site tracking on your site, see this help article.

 Contact did not yet reach the “Send Site Message” step in your automation, or, the “Send Site Message” step was added after the contact moved through your automation

-To learn how to see your contact’s path in an automation, see this help document.
+To learn how to see your contact’s path in an automation, see this help article.

 In order to match page visits with contacts, one of the following must occur: